lightdash/lightdash/packages/frontend/README.md

 ## Getting started

-This package shouldn't be run directly.
+This package shouldn't be run in isolation.
 Instead, you should follow the instruction from the [Setup development environment](../../.github/CONTRIBUTING.md#setup-development-environment) section from the contribution file.